Who’s who of committee members

 I became a member of HHCF (Hard of Hearing Christian Fellowship as it was then called) in 1994 and joined the committee the same year.
 Later I became the Administrator and a Trustee.
 I started becoming deaf with otosclerosis in my late 20’s and am now profoundly deaf with tinnitus.
 In June 2018 I was fortunate enough to have a cochlear implant which has made a huge difference to my life.
 In my working life I was a secretary to the Personnel Director of a large Departmental Store, and then in the aircraft industry.
 In 1966 I married and worked as a secretary at the Bournemouth and Poole College of Art until starting a family in 1970.
 After the children started school, I worked with adults with learning difficulties and then for 20 years with special needs children aged from birth to 4 years.
 Since retiring my 5 granddaughters keep me busy, and I am also a Lay Preacher in the United Reformed Church helping at various small churches who are without their own Pastor.

-Victor is a busy father of two young children and husband to Susanne.
+Victor is an associate committee member.
+He is a busy father of two young children and husband to Susanne.
 The kids keep him busy during their waking hours when he is home from work and when they’re not he’s busy doing the long list of jobs Susanne has prepared for him to be done on the house!
 Victor is a designer for Airbus in Filton and met Susanne on holiday in 2011.
 Victor comes as a package with Susanne in helping with everything to do with logistics and technology.

 Tracy joined Open Ears committee in 2004 and became a Trustee in 2005.
 Tracy is severely deaf and partially sighted due to contracting Encephalitis at 3 years old.
 Tracy took over as Editor of Hearing Eye Magazine in 2017 and is now co-editor with Anthea Owen.
 Tracy shares a home in Tonbridge, Kent with Marilyn Baker from where they both work for MBM Trust, an itinerant Christian ministry seeing God bringing deep inner change to peoples lives.
 When time permits she loves reading, creative writing and being with friends.